 Participation is the heart of #DigPINS.
-Yes there is content but the learning community does not function without participation.
-However, if you have never been part of an online networked participatory learning community that can be tricky.
+Yes there is content, but the learning community does not function without participation.

 Sync to Async